 By Josie from Josie Wanders.
 Catch up with Josie on Facebook at Josie Wanders

 If you’re planning to visit Naples in the South of Italy, you absolutely must try Neapolitan pizza.
 In Napoli pizza is different from any other one you might’ve tried before: thin, pliable and with a 1 inch thick outer crust, full of bubbles.
 It only takes less than 1 minute to cook this treat in a wood-fired oven! — and what’s more, you can learn how to cook it yourself!

 There are hundreds of toppings but the most famous one is “Pizza Margherita”, with tomato sauce, olive oil, mozzarella cheese and fresh basil.
 Another local favorite is “Pizza Capricciosa”, with tomato sauce, cured ham, artichokes, mushrooms, mozzarella cheese, basil and black olives.

 On average you can find a good pizza margherita to go in Naples Centro Storico for even 1.50€: a good start to a foodie trip to Napoli!

 By Danila from Travelling Dany.
 Catch up with Danila on Facebook at Travelling Dany

 20. Goulash (beef stew/soup) in Prague

 The goulash in Prague is thicker in soup base then its originators.
 It is also served with potato dumplings (as shown in the picture).
-It is a common restaurant menu item in Czech Republic and is also budget friendly.
+It is a common restaurant menu item in Czech Republic and you’ll find it many traditional restaurants in Prague.
+It’s also budget friendly.
 So, when you are in Prague next, try this out!